 Good Credit is Key to Solid Financial Future from Centinel Bank of Taos and ICBA

-When establishing financial fitness goals, the Independent Community Bankers of America and Centinel Bank want to remind customers: it’s easier to build a credit score than to repair a bad one.
+When establishing financial fitness goals, Centinel Bank of Taos and The Independent Community Bankers of America want to remind customers: it’s easier to build a credit score than to repair a bad one.

 Having a good credit history is key to any financial plan.
 Credit scores take into consideration years of past behavior, so it’s important to establish a history of responsible credit practices and build your score by maintaining good habits.

-The following tips will help build and maintain good credit.
+Click here to read tips that can help you build and maintain good credit.